 Like every big city, Buenos Aires has many popular tourist attractions that can be found on every website you read about the country of Argentina.
 Many times as tourists, we go to popular tourist attractions that are labeled “must-sees”.
 And so many times I have gone and come away feeling a bit misguided.
 This article is not to say you should visit La Boca, but to analyze if La Boca is really a “must-see” for you.
-For me it was, but each of us are a bit different in the way we choose how we want to spend a few hours.
+For me it was, but each of us is a bit different in the way we choose how we want to spend a few hours.

-La Boca – A Colorful Buenos Aires Neighborhood
+Caminito La Boca – A Colorful Buenos Aires Neighborhood

 La Boca in Buenos Aires is famously the place to find a few major attractions that you may want to visit as a tourist.
 Most tourists will want to see Caminito Buenos Aires and the fútbol stadium known as ‘La Bombonera’.
 This area is well known for its colorful buildings down by the River Riachuelo.

 And it is also the place where Diego Maradona played fútbol.!
 With a kaleidoscope of colors in every direction—you will find tango dancers to colorful statues to works of arts.
 But does this neighborhood offer more than these two attractions?
 Of course, it does, but I want to tell you about these two first.